nachosdt/scraping-inflation/README.md

 To save products in .json file, set second argument to `true`.

-The progress of the scraping process will be shown in the STDOUT (console).
+To save process log in a .txt file, set third argument to `true`, otherwise the progress of the scraping process will be printed in the STDOUT (console).

 **Result JSONs**